Key concepts

 Questions

 The 3di has a bank of around 900 questions.
-Normally you will administer just a small subset.
+During a typical assessment you will administer just a small subset of these questions.

 Questions are short and highly structured.
-There are several question types, but all questions which contribute to the child's scores in the report have multiple choice or numeric answers.
-These are complemented by free-text answers which can record more qualitative information about the child's development for inclusion in the report, but you are free to skip these questions if you are interested only in the scoring tables.
+There are several question types.
+All questions which contribute to the child's scores in the report have multiple choice or numeric answers.
+These are complemented by free-text answers which record qualitative information about the child's development for inclusion in the report, but you are free to skip these questions if you are interested only in the scoring tables.

 It is always an option to mark a question as not applicable, or to leave it unanswered.
 The 3di handles missing information in a robust way.